 I have cast Eva Green because if you look at her, she doesn’t look like a mother, she’s not a mother herself.
 She looks a little bit like a warrior, and so it was interesting to see her with a little girl.
-She has a strangeness and a grace, she is a bit like a space person, that’s why I can relate to her easily.
+She has a strangeness and grace; she is a bit like a space person, that’s why I can relate to her easily.
 The little girl is the same.
 And Eva is really preoccupied.
 I also like characters who are very preoccupied with their work—so am I—but astronauts really push everything to the limit.
 Their preparation takes many years, and when Eva Green got involved in the project, she took it very seriously and trained really hard.
-She was so devoted to the film, she also worked with real astronauts like Thomas Pesquet.
+She was so devoted to the film; she also worked with real astronauts like Thomas Pesquet.
 She often got up at five o’clock in the morning to train with them.
 So with the character she played, I wanted to show a superheroine and a woman at the same time.
 You don’t very often get to see a character like that—it’s as if a superheroine and a woman are incompatible.
-When you see a heroine in films, she usually has no children, because children would divert her from her work.
+When you see a heroine in films, she usually has no children because children would divert her from her work.
 But in real life, women have children.

 What about the choice of Eva Green’s character to get out of the quarantine and take her daughter out to see the spacecraft?

 I thought it would be a good idea that she was ready to forget her dream and fulfill her promise to her daughter.
 I had met an astronaut who told me she had also done this: she had escaped from quarantine during Halloween because she wanted to play trick or treat with her daughter for a moment—she only went to two or three houses.
-Another astronaut told me the story that he also escaped from quarantine with the help of his doctor, because his son had cancer, and he had decided to leave just to say goodbye to him for the last time.
+Another astronaut told me the story that he also escaped from quarantine with the help of his doctor because his son had cancer, and he had decided to leave just to say goodbye to him for the last time.

 Did you also get to see the launch of a spacecraft in Baikonur?

-Yes, and being able to see that is an incredible experience, you really see how it goes up in the sky and out of the atmosphere, it’s like dying in a way.
+Yes, and seeing that is an incredible experience; you really see how it goes up in the sky and out of the atmosphere, it’s like dying in a way.
 That makes the film a celebration of the earth, it’s really much more than a space movie.
-And there were astronauts who told me that when they leave the earth, they realize all the more how connected they are to the earth, how important this planet is to them—also little things that we normally wouldn’t pay attention to, like the smell of a tree, the sound of the birds, those things they really missed during their mission.
+Some astronauts told me that when they leave the earth, they realize all the more how connected they are to the earth, how important this planet is to them—also little things that we normally wouldn’t pay attention to, like the smell of a tree, the sound of the birds, those things they really missed during their mission.
 It was something that [musician] Ryuichi Sakamoto also noticed.
 He was moved by this idea that one of the astronauts was recording the sound of nature before going to the Station.
-It makes us realize that we are really made to live on earth, and not in space.
+It makes us realize that we are really made to live on earth and not in space.
 The training schedule is very tough and very hard for the body, and space is not a place for any human being: your body can grow up to three or four inches.
 That’s huge, and it really hurts.
 Your vision weakens, you grow older, you lose your sense of balance, it’s really very violent to the human body.
-I know all those things now, because by including so many of the stories that I had heard, it was as if I was making a sort of documentary because of my own obsession with cinema.
+I know all those things now because by including so many of the stories that I had heard, it was as if I was making a sort of documentary because of my own obsession with cinema.
 And so, when leaving the earth and going into space, I had the opportunity to confront the infinitely small with the infinitely big.

-At the end you show all those photographs, family snapshots really, of several female astronauts with their children, and you mention the flights they were part of.
+At the end, you show all those photographs, family snapshots really, of several female astronauts with their children, and you mention the flights they were part of.

 Arras Film Festival, Arras (France)